ma-gilles/recovar/README.md

 ## Limitations

 - *Symmetry*: there is currently no support for symmetry.
 If you got your poses through symmetric refinement, it will probably not work.
 It should probably work if you make a symmetry expansion of the particle stack, but I have not tested it.
-* *Memory*: you need a lot of memory to run this.
+- *Memory*: you need a lot of memory to run this.
 For a stack of images of size 256, you probably need 400 GB+.
+- *ignore-zero-frequency*: I haven't thought much about the best way to do this.
+I would advise against using it for now.
+- *Importing mask from other software*: there might be axes index conventions which are different across software.
+Should be pretty to easy to see if this is the case by trying it and looking at output from [this notebook](recovar_coding_tutorial.ipynb)
-- *Other ones, probably?*
+- *Other ones, probably?*: if you run into issues, please let me know.

 ## Contact